 Low stomach acid symptoms are bloating and belching

 Heavy metal Toxicity

-First copper is stored in the liver and when it gets saturated it get stored in the brain.
-You need to pull out the copper or you will not get total recovery with the Adrenals.
-You need zinc which only comes from animal food.
-As your adrenals get better they produce the spikey cortisol patter.
-Also higher cortisol will allow for the expulsion of copper with the right mineral balance being used.
-The only way to tell if you have metal toxicity is using a hair tissue mineral analysis test.
+Copper is first stored in the liver.
+When the liver gets saturated, the copper gets stored in the brain.
+You need to pull out the copper or you will not get total recovery with the adrenals.
+Zinc, which only comes from animal food, is necessary for copper removal.
+As your adrenals get better, they produce the spikey cortisol patter.
+Higher cortisol will also allow for the expulsion of copper with the right mineral balance being used.
+The only way to tell if you have metal toxicity is by getting a hair tissue mineral analysis test.